 But there are a few more things to consider when making your booking to ensure a smooth ride for the whole family.

 The first thing you’ll need to come to terms with is that when it comes to family travel, size really does matter.
-A family of four is going to have at least four pieces of luggage so make sure there is ample room for bags and bodies.
-We hope you won’t need any extra room for body bags, but if you’re concerned, go supersize on your rental choice if you can afford it.
+A family of four is going to have at least four pieces of luggage.
+Make sure there is ample room for bags and bodies.

 When choosing your rental vehicle also consider ‘luxury’ items that will make your trip more pleasurable.
-We recommend some SUVs for the sheer joy that only copious amounts of cup holders can bring to a road tripper.
-And keep in mind that in this era of sky-high gas prices and rental car shortages, compact and small cars usually cost much more than larger vehicles.
+We recommend SUVs for the sheer joy that copious amounts of cup holders can bring to a road tripper.
+And keep in mind that in this era of sky-high gas prices, compact and small cars usually cost more than larger vehicles.

-If the ankle biters are still in the food-flicking, drink-dribbling age bracket (and note that for some offspring this has been known to extend far into the double digits… past the sweet sixteen even), then it’s likely you’ll require a car seat.
+If the ankle biters are still in the food-flicking, drink-dribbling age bracket, then it’s likely you’ll require a car seat.

-Be sure to inquire about this when making your booking your cheap family rental car deal as most car companies will charge an extra fee.
+Be sure to inquire about this when making your cheap family rental car deal as most car companies will charge an extra fee.
 If you’re bringing your own, you’ll need to ensure it fits in the model you’re hiring.
-Oh, and since it’s in your interest to return the vehicle in the same, unstained state it was given to you, you might want to pack a picnic blanket or large towel to cover the upholstery on the back seat.
+Oh, and it’s in your interest to return the vehicle in the unstained state it was given to you.
+Pack a picnic blanket or large towel to cover the upholstery on the back seat.

 Believe us – this will pay off.

 Don’t make it hard on yourself.
-If you’re traveling interstate or from overseas, be sure to check that the pick up location for your cheap family rental car deal is near the airport.
+If you’re traveling interstate or from overseas, be sure to check the pick up location is near the airport.
 Getting a bus after a long flight is the last thing you’ll want to deal with if you have a grouchy, sleep-deprived toddler.

-If it’s a little further away, send Mom ahead to get the paper work happening while Dad herds the rest of the family.
+If it’s a little further away, send Mom ahead to get the paper work happening.
+Dad stays back to herd the rest of the family.
 Remember that a pick up and return to the same location is usually much cheaper too.

-Is your rental car a cheap family rental car deal because it’s not space age with all the latest bluetooth and USB interface capabilities?
+Is your rental car cheap because it’s not space age with all the latest bluetooth and USB interface capabilities?
 If so, then you must, absolutely and without fail, pack a bag of electronic goodies.

-Life saving equipment includes enough headphones for all and – this one is worth its weight in gold but relatively inexpensive – a headphone splitter.
+Life saving equipment includes enough headphones for all.
+This tip is worth its weight in gold but relatively inexpensive – get a headphone splitter.
 If little Johnny’s iPhone runs low on batteries he can plug in to Peggy Sue’s MP3 player and they can – gasp – share it.
-Or, if you only have one video device, then teens can enjoy “Spider-Man: Far From Home” all at once.
+Or, if you only have one video device, then teens can enjoy “Spider-Man: No Way Home” all at once.

 Also consider packing or hiring neck supports (for naps), snack trays and sun shades.
 Well entertained, non-sunburned children are infinitely more tolerable.